OceanoOS/Oceano/README.md

 ### ⚠ Warning
 Some features don't work outside vm or even debug.
 GUI is supported only in VMWare and filesystem is supported with [this](https://github.com/CosmosOS/Cosmos/blob/master/Build/VMWare/Workstation/Filesystem.vmdk) file, use it as vm disk.

+### Oceano is not mantained anymore.
+It will be replaced by BootNet